equinix-labs/terraform-equinix-template/README.md

     equinix = {
       source = "equinix/equinix"
     }
-    metal = {
-      source = "equinix/metal"
 }
-}

 module "example" {
   source = "github.com/equinix-labs/template"
-  # TEMPLATE: replace "template" with the name of the repo after the terraform-equinix- or terraform-metal- prefix.
+  # TEMPLATE: replace "template" with the name of the repo after the terraform-equinix- prefix.

   # Published modules can be sourced as:
   # source = "equinix-labs/template/equinix"